NovaGameDesign/AppsAndScripting/Assets/README.md

 There are two enemies in the game.
 The first enemy will be idle until the player gets within 10 units, it will then begin to chase the player, shooting if it gets within 5 units.
 The second enemy uses waypoints to traverse the map and will chase the player if they get within 5 units, using a melee attack if they get within 2.

+With version 3 of this project users can also save and load their game progress.
+Games can be saved under the settings tab of the inventory.
+Data saved includes: inventory, quick items, and enemys remaining.

+The player's goal (though there is no offical win state) is to reach the top of the lab/factor and go outside.
+It should be pretty obvious once your there!

+Lastly players can change their settings on the main menu including camera speed, volume, shadow resolution, screen size, and display type.